chris-nowicki/pomodoro-app/README.md

 I want to continue to focus on a few things:

-1. sass css language and learn more about nesting, functions, and mixins.
+1. SCSS/SASS - Learn more about nesting, functions, and mixins.
 2. TypeScript - I learned so much in this project but I feel I have so much more to learn to become fluent.

+Additional Features I'd like to add into this project:
+[] - Create functionality to have the user select an option in settings to automatically have the short/long breaks start.
+[] - Create functionally to have the user choose how many pomodoro rotations until a long break occurs.
+Typically 4 is used by default.

 ### Useful resources